tdihp/myakshack/walkthroughs/mitmproxy/README.md

 # Mitmproxy on Components of AKS

 [Mitmproxy](https://docs.mitmproxy.org/) is a great tool on sniffing http(s) connections.
-Sometimes such approach is necessary due to limitations causing unclear reason of failed api calls, while most http(s) clients are compatible with http_proxy and https_proxy environemnt variables.
+Sometimes such approach is necessary to investigate failed https calls, since unfortunately not all applications are built with api auditing capabilities, while most http(s) clients are compatible of taking http_proxy and https_proxy environemnt variables.

 This walkthrough guides several common scenarios:

 1. Capturing https traffic of a modifiable pod;
 2. Capturing https traffic of Kubernetes node components.

-We won't cover how to review mitmproxy outputs in this walkthrough.
-Exploring by simply trying it out is recommended.

-We are only going to go through regular proxy use cases, not transparent proxy.
-This is because transparent proxy requires similar amount of work, while regular proxy mode gives more room for explicit control.
-Noting the only drawback is that we won't be able to capture without restarting the application.
-If no restarting is important, follow [here](https://docs.mitmproxy.org/stable/howto-transparent/) in addition to what we learned.

 ## Capturing https traffic of a pod